nuprl/MultiPL-E/index.md

 define a class called `Translator`. `Translator` contains numerous methods - the interface for a generic `Translator` class is provided in `need_to_make_it.py`.

-There are three types of methods in `Translator`: (1) methods that handle translating the prompt, (2) methods that handle translating the unit tests, and (3) methods that handle the value-to-value translation.
+There are three types of methods for `Translator`: (1) methods that handle translating the prompt, (2) methods that handle translating the unit tests, and (3) methods that handle the value-to-value translation.

 First, let's handle converting the Python prompt to a Perl prompt.
-This is done by the `translate_prompt` method. `translate_prompt` needs to return a string (we suggest a formatted Python string for ease of formatting) that contains the Perl prompt and then the Perl function signature.
+This is done by the `translate_prompt` method. `translate_prompt` needs to return a string (we definitely suggest using a formatted Python string here) that contains the Perl prompt and then the Perl function signature.
 We suggest accumulating the prompt into one string as follows:
 ```